 - 1. The minimum bring-in and allowable raise sizes for the opener are specified by the poker form used and blind amounts set for a game.
 They remain the same even when the player in the blind does not have enough chips to post the full amount. - 2.
 Each round every player must get an opportunity for the button, and meet the total amount of the blind obligations.
 Either of the following methods of button and blind placement may be designated to do this: - (a) Moving button The button always moves forward to the next player and the blinds adjust accordingly.
-There may be more than one big blind. - (b) Dead button The big blind is posted by the player due for it, and the small blind and button are positioned accordingly, even if this means the small blind or the button is placed in front of an empty seat, giving the same player the privilege of last action on consecutive hands.

-[See "Section 16 - Explanations," discussion #1, for more information on this rule.]

-- 3. A player who posts a blind has the option of raising the pot at the first turn to act.
-(This does not apply when a "dead blind" for the collection is used in a game and has been posted). - 4.
+There may be more than one big blind. - (b) Dead button The big blind is posted by the player due for it, and the small blind and button are positioned accordingly, even if this means the small blind or the button is placed in front of an empty seat, giving the same player the privilege of last action on consecutive hands. - [See "Section 16 Explanations," discussion #1, for more information on this rule.] - 3.
+A player posting a blind in the game's regular structure has the option of raising the pot at the first turn to act.
+Although chips posted by the big blind are considered a bet, this option to raise is retained if someone goes all-in with a wager of less than the minimum raise. - 4.
 In heads-up play with two blinds, the small blind is on the button.